 Pay attention to your oil

-The alternative technique: Choose a high quality, heat stable oil, like a non-GMO expeller pressed canola oil or olive oil over the more highly processed vegetable oils that are often used in frying.
+The alternative technique: This is probably the easiest way to switch to a fried food alternative.
+Choose a high quality, heat stable oil, like a non-GMO expeller pressed canola oil or olive oil over the more highly processed vegetable oils that are often used in frying.

 What you lose: Potential inflammation.
-Here's the deal: Different oils have different breakdowns of fats—“good” ones and “bad” ones, according to Scheller.
+Here's the deal: Different oils have different breakdowns of fats—there are “good” and “bad” types of fat, according to Scheller.
 Consuming high amounts of unhealthy (bad) fats found in low quality vegetable oils such as corn and soybean and other chemically extracted oils, like canola oil (also found in ultra-processed, packaged foods) can contribute to increased levels of inflammation.
 In the short run, inflammation can lead to swelling or pain, but in the long run, may lead to higher risk for disease.

 What you gain: Depends on which oil you pick: Olive oil is rich in monounsaturated fats (the good kind!) and may help improve heart health, according to the Mayo Clinic.
 High-quality expeller pressed canola oil has a higher amount of omega 3 fatty acids, which are extremely important to support the brain, heart, digestion, skin, and more.